Smoke Alarm Advice

 When deciding which type of alarm to buy you should consider which type of fire is most likely to occur in your home.
 Generally, both types of fire are common so the best form of protection would be to choose at least one smoke alarm of each type.
 Ideally, and to ensure continuity of supply, mains powered alarms with a back up power supply (e.g. battery, rechargeable capacitor) are the best option but simple battery powered alarms of either type will give good minimum protection.

 We recommend that you buy your smoke alarms from Safelincs.
 Always buy an alarm which conforms to the British Standard.
 This means the alarm has achieved a standard acceptable to the British Standards Institution (BSI).
-Smoke alarms should meet BS 5446 Part 1, and carry the well-known Kite mark.
+Smoke alarms should carry the well-known Kite mark.

 How many should I fit in my home